michedomingo/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

 </details>

 ### [3.
 Show your Bash PID made easy](./3-show_your_bash_pid_made_easy)
-<details><summary>...</summary><br>
+<details><summary>Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.</summary><br>

-* Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.
+*
 ```

 ```